This is the first part of a series exploring Live Discernment, heavily inspired by and a part of Live Theory.

 Mathematical truths in the age of cheap Intelligence

 Powered by AI, we will have increasingly strong mathematical cover stories being created.
 Traditionally, to be able to apply mathematical insights to a “non-mathematical / mathematical" domain, one had to be an expert in the said domain and the mathematical formalism of the insight.
 Alternatively, they would need to have access to a collaborator who has the mathematical chops to understand the insight and, by having conversations, can apply the insight to the domain in question.
 A significant amount of time for applied mathematicians is spent on the conversion/translation from the domain of application to the mathematical formalism.
-In a world where everyone has access to mathematical agents, you can imagine someone interfacing with said agents and thereby being able to output valid mathematics that may be relevant to their area of application.
-Now they don’t need to be friends with an actual mathematician to get particular mathematical insights applied to their domain.
-I can already do this by querying a system like DeepSeek prover [Maybe Link to Time Cube pdf].
-It can produce mathematical symbols and statements that are very similar to what a “real mathematician” might be able to produce.
+In a world where everyone has access to mathematical agents, you can imagine someone interfacing with said agents and being able to output valid mathematics that may be relevant to their area of application.
+Now they don’t need to be friends with a mathematician to get particular mathematical insights applied to their domain.
+I can already do this by querying a system like DeepSeek Prover, and it can produce mathematical symbols and statements that are very similar to what a “real mathematician” might be able to produce.
 A difference here is that a real mathematician would have needed to possess human understanding (Knowledge) of my domain to produce the bespoke formalisms that I can then apply to my side of things.
 This may or may not be the case with the agents that produce the formalisms; we cannot tell whether the agent understood what was relevant to us and used this understanding to produce mathematics that was true to our needs.
-Much of applied mathematics is the art of choosing which assumptions to use and which to discard in the use of mathematical artefacts in the real world.
+Much of applied mathematics is the art of choosing which assumptions to use and which to discard while using mathematical artefacts in the real world.
 Since they (the real mathematicians) are “integrated” with the real world, the assumptions they outline may hold water; the same cannot be said for AI math agents.
 For all we know, the Agent might be gaslighting us, as seen in coding agents of the day.
 Gaslighting and producing invalid mathematical artefacts may be classified as a shallow risk.
-An insidious risk would be that of false positives and false negatives of valid mathematical insights.

 Mathematics Enabled Deception